orangecalculator/326_212-2018fall/project/project.md

 1. Create a data frame `delays` that contains the average *arrival* delay for each day in 2005 for four airlines: United (UA), Northwest (NW), American (AA), and American Eagle (MQ).
 Your data frame must contain only necessary variables, to save the memory space.

-2. Compare the average delay of the three airlines by generating density plots comparing them in a single panel.
+2. Compare the average delay of the four airlines by generating density plots comparing them in a single panel.
 In doing this, use a join function to provide the full names of the airlines in the legend of the plot.
 Which airline is the most reliable? which is the least?

 ### Q3.
 All flights (30 pts)